Time to market

 16 weeks

-The regional telecommunications provider wilhelm.tel partnered with Chroma X to develop a comprehensive digital sales and service platform.
-Alongside an address-specific availability check and a streamlined order process, central self-service functions for contract management and customer data maintenance were implemented – fully integrated into the new CRM infrastructure.
-The result: a modular system with centralized data management, seamless user guidance, and flexible scalability.
+The regional telecommunications provider wilhelm.tel developed a holistic digital sales and service platform together with us.
+In addition to address-specific availability checks and a seamless ordering flow, central self-service functions for contract management and customer data maintenance were implemented – fully integrated into the new CRM infrastructure.
+The result: a modular system with centralized data management, seamless user guidance, and flexible extensibility.

 wilhelm.tel GmbH